Chase Sapphire Reserve

 Sapphire Reserve DoorDash DashPass & Monthly Credit Benefit

-When you book a room through Chase’s Luxury Hotel & Resort Collection with your Sapphire Reserve, you’ll get breakfast for 2, complimentary wifi, an upgrade if available, early check-in/out, as well as a special property-specific amenity.
+When you book a stay through The Edit by Chase Travel with your Sapphire Reserve, you’ll get breakfast for 2, complimentary wifi, an upgrade (if available), early check-in/out, as well as a special property-specific amenity worth up to $100.

-It can be a nice way to add luxury to your hotel stay while taking advantage of fantastic property privileges.
+What an easy way to add luxury to your hotel stay while taking advantage of fantastic property privileges!

 Visa Signature Benefits

-Sapphire Reserve is part of the Visa Signature family, which comes with specific travel protections.
+Sapphire Reserve is also part of the Visa Signature family, which comes with specific travel protections.

 You’ll want to read more about the terms and conditions for each of these perks but they include coverage for things like: